 Recently speaking with students and teachers from Italian and Albanian Jesuit schools in Rome, the pope emphasized the importance of education.
+Most of us know how to be simply students ourselves, we learn and pass our grades.
+We even prepare for big exams like checking on different references like this homepage.

 “Why do you go to school, what would you answer me?
 There would probably be many responses, according to each of your feelings and outlooks.
 Perhaps they could be summarised by saying that school is one of those environments where we learn to live; that is to become mature men and women, capable of making a good journey in life,” His Holiness said.
 “How does school help you to grow?
 It helps you not only in the development of your intelligence but by an integral formation of all of the components of your personality.
 The principal element of education is to learn to be generous.
 Saint Ignatius taught us that magnanimity is the virtue of the great and of the small – Non coerceri maximo contineri minimo, divinum est (Not to be constrained by the greatest, yet to be contained by the smallest, is divine).
 Magnanimity enables us to look to the horizon.
 It is to have a big heart, to have a great spirit, and to have great ideals.
 It is the desire to do great things to respond to that which God asks of us.
 However, generosity is truly shown in doing well the simple things – the daily chores and responsibilities, and the ordinary encounters with people.
 It is doing small things every day with a big heart open to God and to others.
 So we tend to a human formation aimed at generosity.
 School not only expands your intellectual dimension, but also the human heart.
 In a particular way, Jesuit schools are attentive to developing human virtues such as loyalty, respect, faithfulness, commitment.”